 An alternative route which misses out the cliff path starts from the car park on the Broadford to Elgol road at Strathaird.
 There’s a good track all the way up the hill and down into Camasunary.

-The bay offers great bird watching opportunities with divers often present.
-The river is home to dipper and common sandpipers are regularly seen.
+The bay offers great bird watching opportunities with several species of diver seen here.
+The river is home to dipper and common sandpipers are regularly seen in summer.
 The glen behind Camasunary has greenshank and golden eagles frequent the tops and glens.

-Walk along the beach and past the old bothy is the Camasunary river which has to be crossed at some point if you want to continue up the flanks of Sgurr na Stri.
-The river can be high and very difficult to cross, especially at high tide and after rain.
-Its gets shallower further upstream.
+Walk along the beach and past the old bothy.
+Here you will find the Camasunary river which has to be crossed at some point if you want to continue up the flanks of Sgurr na Stri.
+The river can be high and very difficult to cross, especially at high tide.
+It gets shallower further upstream but not much.

 Once across the river the direct route up the front of Sgurr na Stri is a scrambling route only for experienced scramblers.
 The walking route follows the stream that flows from the right hand side of hill as you look at it.
 Pick a line up onto the ridge in front of you and then turn left towards the summit from where there are brilliant views of the hills, nearby islands and down into Loch Coruisk.

 If you got up OK then there’s no reason why you shouldn’t drop down to Loch Coruisk.
 Check out our guide to the walk from Elgol to Loch Coruisk here.
 You’ll probably want a lift home after so pre-book your ride on either Misty Isle or Bella Jane.

 River too high to cross safely?